junggeehoon/ATM-controller/README.md

 So, I divided project into two parts: 1.
 ATM controller to interact with user.
 2. Bank system to receive request from ATM and send respond.

 ### Bank System
+Each account has account number associated with, and balance remaining.
+Each card will be stored into map with cardnumber as key and pin number as value.
+Each account will be stored into map with accountNumber as key and account as value.

 ### ATM Controller